There are five options in terms of presentation format, each with its own submission protocol:

 Poster dimensions must be 36″x 48″ and should be readable from three feet away.
 The presentation title must be a minimum of two inches high.
 Name(s) of the student presenter(s) and faculty mentor(s) should appear beneath the title and be a minimum of one inch high.

 Posters are displayed on provided easels or tables.
 Student presenters should be prepared to discuss their project and to answer questions during their assigned session.

-Performing artists follow the format for oral presentations, with each performance up to 15 minutes (including oral explanation of the work presented), and an additional 2-3 minutes allotted for questions from attendees.
+Performing artists follow the format for oral presentations, with each performance 10-12 minutes (including oral explanation of the work presented), and an additional 2-3 minutes allotted for questions from attendees.
 All performances must be accompanied by an oral explanation of the work presented and may be performed either solo or as part of a small ensemble.

 Visual artists may display their work on provided tables or easels.
 Films will be screened in a designated room.
 Artists should be prepared to discuss their work and be available to answer questions during their assigned session.